rarimo/unforgettable-sdk/packages/react/README.md

 - `qrProps` — optional object with props passed to `QRCodeSVG` (e.g., `size`, `fgColor`, `bgColor`, `level`, etc.).
 - `loader?` — element to render inside the loader container (e.g., a spinner or text) while the QR code link is being generated.
 - `...rest` — any valid HTML attributes applied to the `<a>` element (e.g., `className`, `style`, `target`, etc.).

-### What it does

-- Generates a recovery link using `UnforgettableSdk`.
-- Displays a QR code containing the link.
-- Starts polling for the recovery key.
-- Triggers `onSuccess` or `onError` callbacks when appropriate.

 ### Example usage